Hikouki0408/BSc_thesis_VU/README.md

 # Bachelor Thesis Computer Science

-# "Extract text from HTML pages for advanced relation extraction"
+# Topic: "Extract text from HTML pages for advanced relation extraction"
 # Abstract
 Developing highly efficient techniques for extracting text from HTML pages holds significant potential advantages as well as challenges due to the complexities of web pages.